 - Application submission for government services or products;

 - Data generated from the smart meters and sensors;

 - Continuous digitization of media;

-To support the Open Data Initiative, the E Government National Centre (EGNC) has made developed the Data.gov.bn web portal that allows government agencies to voluntarily upload datasets that they wish to make public.
-The portal and technology behind it is managed by the EGNC, thus allowing ministries to focus on identifying, producing, and publishing relevant datasets.
-For clarification all datasets uploaded onto the portal are still owned by the respective agency and not the EGNC.
+To support the Open Data Initiative, E-Government National Centre (EGNC) has developed the Data.gov.bn web portal that allows government agencies to voluntarily upload datasets that they wish to make public.
+The portal is managed by Department of Economic Planning and Statistics (DEPS), thus allowing ministries to focus on identifying, producing, and publishing relevant datasets.
+For clarification all datasets uploaded onto the portal are still owned by the respective agency and not EGNC or DEPS.